Vladimir7280/dash-masternode-tool/doc/proposals.md

 ![Simultaneous voting](img/fixmt-proposals-vote-time-offset.png)
 Bear in mind that all of this information is available to anybody with access to any FIX daemon.

-Fortunately, there is an easy way to mitigate this type of timing attack. *DMT* can add a random offset (within a range of +/- 30 min) to the voting time for each of configured masternode, so clicking one of the `Yes/No/Abstain for all` buttons will result in a different voting timestamp for each masternode, as seen by the network.
+Fortunately, there is an easy way to mitigate this type of timing attack. *FIXMT* can add a random offset (within a range of +/- 30 min) to the voting time for each of configured masternode, so clicking one of the `Yes/No/Abstain for all` buttons will result in a different voting timestamp for each masternode, as seen by the network.
 This feature can be enabled using the `Add random offset to new vote time to enhance privacy` option, as shown in the screenshot below:
 ![Random offset for voting](img/fixmt-proposals-config-time-offset.png)